 - 100 ml yoghurt don’t use a fat free - I used 5%

-- 1 tsp honey or 1/2 tsp cane sugar
+- 1 teaspoon honey or ½ teaspoon cane sugar

-- 2 tbsp lemon juice juice from half a lemon
+- 2 tablespoon lemon juice juice from half a lemon

 - 3 tbsp cider vinegar organic (with mother)